marcominerva/AwesomeBackend/README.md

 # Awesome Backend
-A sample API backend made with ASP.NET Core.
+A sample API backend made with ASP.NET Core 5.0.
 It showcases the following features:

 1. Authorization with JWT
 2. Data access with Entity Framework Core